ansys/pyadditive/doc/source/getting_started/index.rst

 ---------------------------

-System testing can be done on localhost using the startup method described in :ref:`Starting a local session` within a python script or Jupyter notebook.
+System testing can be done on localhost using the startup method described in :ref:`Starting a local session` within a Python script or Jupyter notebook.
 The `examples` folder of the PyAdditive repository contains script files that can be used for testing or converted to Jupyter notebooks using